WHY ANIMAL CARE MATTERS TO DINERS

 And why it should matter to you

-As conversations around food transparency continue to grow, restaurateurs are now putting more thought into what they’re serving and, more importantly, how the food is getting to the menu.
-According to the Hartman Group, animal welfare has become a clear case of “better for me, better for the world” for most consumers who are sustainability-minded.
+As conversations around where food comes from continue to grow, restaurateurs are now putting more thought into what they’re serving and, more importantly, how the food is getting to the menu.
+According to NSF, consumers are concerned about animal welfare in the food industry, as well as the origin of animal products in food production.

 Responsibly Sourced Protein infographic